 This was the first public message on Auroville sent into the world in 1965.
 Three years later, at the inauguration ceremony of Auroville on 28th February 1968, youth representing 121 nations and 23 Indian states placed a handful of earth in a lotus-shaped urn, symbolising the creation of a city dedicated to international understanding and planetary transformation.

-Envisaged as a city for 50,000 people, Auroville is an emerging township of presently about 2,000 volunteers from India and from some 40 countries around the world.
-Located in a rural area of Tamil Nadu, south India, it is surrounded by 13 villages with a population of approximately 40,000 people.
+Envisaged as a city for 50,000 people, Auroville is an emerging township of presently about 3.300 Honorary voluntary workers from India and from some 60 countries around the world.
+Located in a rural area of Tamil Nadu, South India, it is surrounded by 13 villages with a population of approximately 40,000 people.